kinecosystem/kin-website-docs/docs/documentation/nodejs-sdk.md

 ### Transactions
 Transactions are performed on the Kin blockchain in a two-step process:

 1. **Building** the transaction, including calculation of the transaction hash.
-The hash is used as a transaction ID and is necessary to query the status of the transaction.
+The hash is used as a transaction ID and is necessary for querying the status of the transaction.
 2. **Sending** the transaction to servers for execution on the blockchain.

 #### Transferring Kin to Another Account
 To transfer Kin to another account, you need the account's public address.

-By default, your user will need to pay a fee to transfer Kin or perform any other blockchain transaction.
-The fees for individual transactions are trivial - 0.01 Kin.

-Some apps can be added to the Kin whitelist, a set of pre-approved apps whose users will not be charged any fee for performing transactions.
-If your app is on the whitelist, see section Transferring Kin to Another Account Using Whitelist Service.

 The snippet Transfer Kin will transfer 20 Kin to the recipient account "GDIRGGTBE3H4CUIHNIFZGUECGFQ5MBGIZTPWGUHPIEVOOHFHSCAGMEHO".

 Option 1: Send the transaction without using channels